PlywoodPallet/admin-dashboard/README.md

 - Already practiced using flex, Encouraged to use grid as much as possible for practice

 TODO
 - how to make the page minimum one viewport height?
-I'd like to fill the window even if content doesn't expand the page to fit
+I'd like to fill the window even if content is empty
 - For menu, how to make a large area clickable (text and some padding around it?)
 - accessibility - do link images need alt text if the menu text is nearby?
 - how to center images in primary menu along center line https://stackoverflow.com/questions/66178773/align-icon-to-text-size